awsdocs/aws-organizations-docs/doc_source/orgs_manage_ous.md

 ------

-## Moving an account to an OU or between the root and OUs<a name="move_account_to_ou"></a>
+## Moving accounts to an OU or between the root and OUs<a name="move_account_to_ou"></a>

 When you sign in to your organization's management account, you can move accounts in your organization from the root to an OU, from one OU to another, or back to the root from an OU\.
-Placing an account inside an OU makes it subject to any policies that are attached to the parent OU and any other OUs in the parent chain up to the root\.
-If an account isn't in an OU, it's subject to only the policies that are attached to the root and any that are attached directly to the account\.
-To move an account, complete the following steps\.
+Placing an account inside an OU makes it subject to any policies that are attached to the parent OU and any OUs in the parent chain up to the root\.
+If an account isn't in an OU, it's subject to only the policies that are attached directly to the root and any policies that are attached directly to the account\.
+To move accounts, complete the following steps\.

 **Minimum permissions**
-To move an account to a new location in the OU hierarchy, you must have the following permissions:
+To move accounts to a new location in the OU hierarchy, you must have the following permissions:
 `organizations:DescribeOrganization` – required only when using the Organizations console `organizations:MoveAccount`

 ------
 #### [ AWS Management Console ]

-**To move an account to an OU**
+**To move accounts to an OU**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations/v2)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

+1. On the **[AWS accounts](https://console.aws.amazon.com/organizations/v2/home/accounts)** page, find the account or accounts that you want to move\.
+You can navigate the OU hierarchy or enable **View AWS accounts only** to see a flat list of accounts without the OU structure\.
+If you have a lot of accounts, you might have to choose **Load more accounts in '*ou\-name*'** at the bottom of the list to find all of those you want to move\.

-1. On the **[AWS accounts](https://console.aws.amazon.com/organizations/v2/home/accounts)** page, [navigate to the OU](#navigate_tree) that contains the account that you want to move\.
+1. Choose the check box ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/checkbox-selected.png) next to the name of each account that you want to move\.

-1. Choose the radio button next to the account's name, and then on the **Actions** menu, under **AWS account**, choose **Move **\.
+1. On the **Actions** menu, under **AWS account**, choose **Move **\.

 1. In the **Move AWS account** dialog box, navigate to and then choose the OU or root that you want to move the account to, and then choose **Move AWS account**\.